 Firstly, GABA can help combat the rise in blood pressure which is often seen with weight gain.
 Secondly, it has been shown to play a role in controlling appetite.
 Its action influences food intake and can thus help prevent weight gain, particularly when taken as part of a slimming program.

 GABA supplementation is by no means just for those who are stressed, anxious, insomniac, hypertensive, overweight or obese.
 Other benefits have been reported, primarily in sportspeople participating in weight-training or a high-intensity activity.
 Firstly, as an inhibitory neurotransmitter, GABA may act as a natural muscle-relaxant, offering significant benefits for post-exercise recovery.
-Secondly, studies have identified a link between GABA’s action and the production of growth hormone (GH) or human growth hormone (HGH).
+Secondly, studies have identified a link between GABA’s action and growth factor.
 This hormone is well-known in the sports world, particularly among weight-trainers, with studies identifying its ability to help increase muscle mass.
-Finally, other research has shown that it may promote pancreatic secretion of additional insulin, thus increasing glucose absorption by muscle cells.
+Finally, other research has shown that it may promote pancreatic secretion of additional pancreatic hormone, thus increasing glucose absorption by muscle cells.
 This suggests it may produce an increase in sports performance.

-As mentioned, there is a definite link between the action of GABA and pancreatic secretion of additional insulin.
+As mentioned, there is a definite link between the action of GABA and pancreatic secretion of additional pancreatic hormone.
 GABA may therefore offer benefits for the management of type 1 diabetes.
-Referred to as ‘insulin-dependent diabetes’, this is characterised by destruction of beta cells in islets of Langerhans, the pancreatic cells that produce insulin.
-At the moment, type 1 diabetics have to strictly manage their blood glucose levels and inject themselves with insulin.
-According to a study published in the prestigious journal Cell, GABA offers promise for the development of an alternative treatment to insulin therapy.
-In animal models, researchers have shown that GABA may be able to regenerate insulin-producing cells in the pancreas.
+Referred to as ‘pancreatic hormone-dependent diabetes’, this is characterised by destruction of beta cells in islets of Langerhans, the pancreatic cells that produce pancreatic hormone.
+At the moment, type 1 diabetics have to strictly manage their blood glucose levels and inject themselves with pancreatic hormone.
+According to a study published in the prestigious journal Cell, GABA offers promise for the development of an alternative treatment to pancreatic hormone therapy.
+In animal models, researchers have shown that GABA may be able to regenerate pancreatic hormone-producing cells in the pancreas.
 Human studies are underway which will hopefully confirm these encouraging findings!

 Natural GABA is today available in dietary supplement form such as in the product PharmaGABA®.
 Obtained naturally via fermentation of the beneficial bacteria Lactobacillus hilgardii, this formulation has received widespread support from the scientific community.
 In particular, it has been approved by an expert panel of the Food and Drug Administration (FDA), the US agency responsible for, amongst others, the regulation of ingredients, dietary supplements and drugs.
 Supplementation with natural GABA has also been described in publications as a safe alternative to psychotropic drugs, with no side-effects or risk of dependency.
 We would qualify this slightly since, as with all health products, GABA supplements should be used with caution.
 It is especially important to follow the recommended dose of the chosen supplement in order to avoid taking too much which could produce undesirable effects.
 Professional advice should also by sought before starting supplementation by those on medication.
 As a precautionary measure, GABA supplements are not recommended for children or for women who are pregnant or breastfeeding.